This fact sheet contains a correction.

 - With 29 percent of properties at risk to extreme wildfire risk, Montana faces the greatest proportional threat to its properties in the United States.

 - Montana currently averages five days per year when heat exceeds dangerous levels, but projections indicate that number will increase to nearly 15 days per year by 2050.
-This endangers the lives of the more than 25,000 people in Minnesota who are especially vulnerable to extreme heat.
+This endangers the lives of the more than 25,000 people in Montana* who are especially vulnerable to extreme heat.

 Impacts of the Trump administration’s anti-environmental policies